Keyboard shortcuts

 • Size & Growth Tracking — Monitor directory sizes and visualize storage trends over time with dual-format units

-• Change Detection — Track all file additions, modifications, and deletions with complete historical records
+• Change Detection — Track all file additions, modifications, and deletions through version history

 • Integrity Verification — SHA2 hashing detects bit rot and tampering; format validators catch corruption in supported file types

-• Historical Analysis — Interactive trend charts show how your data evolves: sizes, counts, changes, and alerts
+• Historical Trends — Interactive trend charts show how your data evolves: sizes, counts, changes, and alerts

-• Alert System — Suspicious hash changes and validation failures flagged immediately with status management
+• Alert System — Suspect hash changes and validation failures flagged immediately with status management

-• Powerful Query Language — SQL-inspired syntax for filtering, sorting, and analyzing your filesystem data
+• Powerful Query Language — SQL-inspired syntax for filtering, sorting, and analyzing across five data domains

 • Web-First Design — Elegant web UI for all operations including scanning, browsing, querying, and configuration